 A Creative Pilgrimage on the Camino de Santiago

-Our 14-day trip will include:
+Our 17-day trip will include:

 - Eight days hiking the Camino de Santiago (French route) beginning at O Cebreiro Pass and ending in Santiago de Compostela, Spain

-- Instruction in writing, sketching and watercolor techniques designed to be used on-the-go to capture the beauty and meaning of your journey
+- Instruction in writing, sketching and watercolor techniques to be used on-the-go to capture the beauty and meaning of your journey

 - A small travel watercolor sketch kit with watercolors, watercolor brush and paper